National Security Act (South Korea): Purpose

-The "anti-government organizations" law aims to suppress have the character of "a domestic or foreign organization or group which uses fraudulently the title of the government or aims at a rebellion against the State, and which is provided with a command and leadership system."
+The "anti-government organizations" law aims to suppress any "domestic or foreign organization or group which uses fraudulently the title of the government or aims at a rebellion against the State, and which is provided with a command and leadership system."

-In other words, the law made communism illegal.
-To that end, all of the following were made illegal: recognition of North Korea as a political entity; organizations advocating the overthrow of the government; the printing, distributing, and ownership of "anti-government" material; and any failure to report such violations by others.
+In other words, all of the following were made illegal: recognition of North Korea as a political entity; organizations advocating the overthrow of the government; the printing, distributing, and ownership of "anti-government" material; and any failure to report such violations by others.
 It has been reformed and strengthened over the past few decades, with the Anti-communism Law being merged with it during the 1980s.

 According to certain analysts, the National Security Act can be viewed as a product of the Cold War and the national division of Korea.
 After World War II, Korean politics was polarized between left and right by the Cold War, forcing Koreans to adopt the ideology of being left or right.
 This created “one nation-two states” on the Korean peninsula.
 The resulting tension culminated in the Korean War between 1950 and 1953.

 This law has been acknowledged by some politicians, scholars, and activists as a symbol of the anti-communism of South Korea's dictatorial First Republic and a potential restriction on freedom of speech since the law not only regulates activities that directly threaten the safety of the State but also punishes those who praise or incite an anti-state group.
 Indeed, according to a report written by Amnesty International, the most widely used clause of the National Security Act is:

+Because of the law's extensiveness and high risk of false accusation, this law also penalizes false accusations and fabrication of evidence.
+A violator of Article 12 of the National Security Act may receive the same sentence that the victim would have if the violator's crime had not been undisclosed.

 Administration

-The South Korean High Court has a ruling history since 1978 that has classified 1,220 books and print material as "Enemy's Expressions" by force of precedence.
+Since 1978, the South Korean High Court has ruled to classify 1,220 books and print material as "Enemy's Expressions" by force of precedence.
 Two state-established research institutes decide what books and print materials meet the criteria of "Enemy's Expressions": the Democratic Ideology Institute, established in 1997 under the direct orders of the Chief Prosecutor, and the Public Safety Affairs Institute of the Korea National Police University.

 In 2012, a South Korean man, Park Jung-geun, was indicted and charged under the National Security Law for reposting altered North Korean propaganda on social media.
 The man, who described his use of the material as intended to lampoon the North Korean regime, received a ten-month suspended prison sentence.